“Most educated people are not religious,” a friend remarked the other day when the subject of faith came up in conversation.

 When I consider the heavens…the moon and the stars…what is man that You are mindful of him?

-The question remains inviting and filled with possibility.
-Given the vastness of the undiscovered, openness of mind and heart seems an eminently reasonable option.
+The question is filled with possibility.
+Given the vastness of the undiscovered, openness is reason’s best option.

 Reads that Feed, Sparrowfare’s ebook planner for booklovers, contains a page for recording science and nature books to include when considering your next read.
 Subscribe to Sparrowfare’s email newsletter here and receive the planner and Flight Fuel: an Eclectic Playlist of Hope in your inbox today!